Level 3 Diploma For Teaching Assistants – February Start

 - At least a grade 4/C in GCSE English

-- Suitable experience as a teaching assistant (employed or voluntary) prior to starting the course (ideally, three months experience)
+- Suitable experience as a Teaching Assistant (employed or voluntary) prior to starting the course (ideally, three months)

 - Access to a minimum of two days per week voluntary or employed work in a supporting role in a school or educational provider setting, with the opportunity to lead small groups of children or young people.
 This must be in Year 1 or above